tadashi-aikawa/obsidian-another-quick-switcher/README.md

 - `Another Quick Switcher` can search **regardless of the appearance order of tokens**
 - `Another Quick Switcher` shows suggestions order by prioritizing both last opened time and modified time **even after typing**
+- `Another Quick Switcher` can search backlinks and move them **without leaving from a keyboard**
+- `Another Quick Switcher` does not search very fuzzy
 - `Another Quick Switcher` shows file names and directory names separately

 At the moment, there are only a few options.
 However, if you would like to customize behavior, I will add options to make it better :)